espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

 .. only:: not esp8266

-    For {IDF_TARGET_NAME} ROM (only, not the software loader) the final four bytes are used, but only the first two bytes contain status information:
+    For {IDF_TARGET_NAME} ROM (only, not the stub loader) the final four bytes are used, but only the first two bytes contain status information:

     +----------+------------+---------------------------------------------------+
     | Byte     | Name       | Comment                                           |